Make your clients see what they can be rather than what they are.

 - Develop very specific action plans to help your client progressively start making practical and positive changes.

-In the end, change will come about when you’re client is willing, ready and motivated to make the necessary changes.
+In the end, change will come about when the client is willing, ready, and motivated to make the necessary changes.
 Your objective as a life coach is to guide them through these changes in a safe, secure and nurturing environment.